nachazo/scryfalldler/README.md

   * `php scryfalldler -s c17 -z gatherer`
 * This will download "Commander 2017" tokens and zip into a subfolder named "C17", you could drag&drop to TOK.zip:
   * `php scryfalldler -set tc17 -r C17`
+* This will read each line of "My deck file.text" and search in Scryfall for cards, then save that in the script format, in a zip "MYDECKRESULT.zip".
+Useful for common deck files, for example:
+  * `php scryfalldler -file "My deck file.txt" -r MYDECKRESULT`

 ## Changelog

+* **1.3** (12/03/18):
+  * Added optional feature for download card images from a file list (deck file, for example).
 * **1.2** (12/03/18):
   * Fixed error saving split cards (the cards with "//").
 Until now, these cards doesn't download.
   * Fixed error saving cards with ":" and " * " in name.
 Replaced by blank, like XMage does.
 As strange chars in some systems, until now it caused that images with that doesn't download.